Regional Cooperation for Development

 Seven new members were added: Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan and Turkmenistan.

+Under this organization Pakistan along with aid from Iran was able to build the 813 km long N-25 highway.
+Several other developments also took place in the member countries who were able to get and provide financial aid to each other.

 Joint stamp issues

 From 1965 to 1979, the three nations jointly issued stamps.
 These depicted personalities: Shah of Iran, Mustafa Kemal Atatürk and Mohammad Ali Jinnah; arts, buildings, World Heritage Sites including Moenjodaro and landscapes including Lake Saiful Muluk, Kaghan Valley, Pakistan.